lexical-lsp/lexical/pages/installation.md

 ## Caveats

- * Presently, Lexical only works on Elixir 1.14 under Erlang 25.
-Our aim in the near future is to support Elixir 1.13 to 1.15 and erlang versions >= 24.
-Pull requests gladly accepted.
+ * Presently, Lexical works on Elixir 1.13 and 1.14 under Erlang 24 and 25.
+We are actively working on supporting Elixir 1.15, and then erlang 26.

  * While it's within Lexical's capabilities to run your project in a different elixir and erlang version than Lexical is built with,